 The focus of non-representational abstract painting is often more emotional and the entire premise of the art is based upon emotional expression rather than being representative of some physical form.

-Art is one of the direct ways that can allow us to directly access and touch our innermost deepest parts of ourselves that directly influence the creation of our emotions and feelings.
+Art is one of the direct ways that can allow us to access and touch the innermost deepest parts of ourselves that directly influence the creation of our emotions and feelings.

-This journey of discovery of your inner emotions and feelings is half the battle.
+This journey of discovering your inner emotions and feelings is half the battle.
 This is the journey of self-understanding.

 Art in general, but particularly abstract art can allow people to simply “let go”.